Thursday, 23 November 2023

 This secluded car park is set among Scots pine and birch trees, with a lovely view of the loch.
 It’s a great place for a picnic or just to enjoy the peace and quiet.
-There are no waymarked trails, but plenty of small paths lead through the trees along the loch side.
+There are no waymarked trails, but small paths lead through the trees along the loch side.
 A few hundred yards back down the glen, the steep track by Allt na Imrich (the burn of the flitting) has stunning views.

 This elaborate system was developed to protect Glen Affric’s landscape and wildlife.
 It means Loch Beinn a’Mheadhain only had to be enlarged a little, and the dam at the end of the loch is so small you’re hardly aware of it.
 But the loch’s level does change, depending on how much water the power station needs.
 That can make life difficult for birds like black-throated divers, which nest around the loch.
 We provide small floating islands where they can find a fringe of reeds that’s always just above the water level.

-Our guide to Glen Affric will help you explore this magical place.
 Much of the road through the glen is single track, like many Highland roads.
 Drive slowly, and pull over to let other cars pass at the passing places.

 Glen Affric is a place to leave the bustle of the modern world behind – including its technology!
 There is no mobile phone reception in the glen, so you won’t be able to use electronic maps that rely on a network connection.

 The nearest toilets are at Dog Falls.
 You’ll find places to eat in Cannich or Tomich and a shop in Cannich.
 There are no cafés or shops in Glen Affric itself.

 There is no charge to park in this car park.
 Please park with care and consideration.
 In particular please park in designated parking areas only and do not block entrances or gates.